dgghun/dbc-snippets/README.md

 # dbc-snippets
-DB/C programming language snippets for VS Code.
+DB/C programming language snippets and syntax highlighting for VS Code.

-# Installing Snippets and Syntax Highlighting
+# Installing
-You can install via the VSCode extension manager
+You can install via the VSCode extension manager by searching for `dbc-snippets`.

 See VS Code website for more info - https://code.visualstudio.com/learn/get-started/extensions